(If you are looking for peer support in English, scroll down for more information.)

 Peer Support on Facebook

-We have several peer support groups on Facebook.
+We have several peer support groups on Facebook, including an English speaking group.
 All groups are secret, which means that they cannot be found by search functions and outsiders cannot see who belongs to the group.
 Please contact us, if you wish to join a Facebook group.
-Before you join the group, we will send you the rules of the group, which we ask you to read and accept.

 Tukinet is a platform, run by the association Mental Health Finland, where organizations can provide support, for instance by group chats.
 Support for Victims of Religions arranges group chats in Tukinet.
 The discussions are led by two volunteers, trained by our association, and you can participate in the discussions without revealing your name.
 Group chats provide you with anonymous peer support, regardless of where you live.
 The discussions are mainly in Finnish, but you can also participate in other languages that the volunteers know.